AmrShrwnh/deploy-to-azure-blob-storage/README.md

         enabled-static-website: 'true'
         folder: 'MyFolder'
         index-document: 'index.html'
-        error-document: '404.html' # For Angular apps with routing enabled, this must point to the index.html file because the requested routes don't exist phyiscally and blob storage would throw a 404.
+        error-document: '404.html' # For apps with routing enabled, this must point to the index.html file because the requested routes don't exist phyiscally and blob storage would throw a 404.
         connection-string: ${{ secrets.CONNECTION_STRING }}

 ```